dfarmer/wiwinwlh/tutorial.md

 **IO**

-Sequence takes a list of IO actions, performs them sequence tally, and returns the list of resulting values in the order sequenced.
+Sequence takes a list of IO actions, performs them sequentially, and returns the list of resulting values in the order sequenced.

 ```haskell